deogracia/vagrant-golang/README.md

 # Golang Vagrant Environment
 [Golang](http://golang.org/) has a slightly more complex setup procedure compared to other languages as it uses a *workspace* concept.
 Getting the environment wrong means many of the go commands fail with some what confusing errors.
-This repo aims to alleviate the problems starting a golang project by providing a vagrant environment and puppet script that will setup and prepare all the required pre-requisits.
+This repo aims to alleviate the problems starting a golang project by providing a vagrant environment and shell scripts that will setup and prepare all the required pre-requisits.

 ## Requirements